zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 ## Option 4: single disk, backup disks
 - If your data does not fill much more than half of a single drive and the data does not grow fast, there is no need for data pooling.
 - Just make sure you have 1 or 2 backup drives inside your system.
-Also see the Backup Strategy Guide.
+Also see the Backup Strategy Guide since you will need backup drives regardless of the chosen option.
 - If you do need more storage in the future, you can always add a drive and enable MergerFS or convert the existing drive to BTRFS single or raid1.